Russia & Belarus removed from Paralympics

 Nadine Dorries, UK Secretary of State for Digital, Culture, Media and Sport, called on the IPC to "urgently reconsider" its decision, while the US Paralympic Committee and the British Paralympic Association also expressed their disappointment.

-A joint statement from the athletes of Ukraine and the Global Athlete group, an international athlete-led body that aims to inspire change in world sport, said the IPC had issued "another blow" to every Ukrainian athlete and citizen with their decision.
+A joint statement from the athletes of Ukraine and the Global Athlete group, an international athlete-led body that aims to inspire change in world sport, said the IPC had issued "another blow" to every Ukrainian athlete and citizen with its decision.

 Ukrainian Olympic skeleton racer Vladyslav Heraskevych, speaking before the IPC reversed its decision, described the situation as "disgusting".